TeamJ-MUSt/lyrics-fetcher/README.md

 usage: `fetch.py [-h] [--out OUT] [--verbose] query`

 positional arguments:
 - `query`: Search query string, or Input file path of search queries.
+Whether it is a file or not is determined by the dot(.).

 optional arguments:
 - `-h`, `--help`: Show help message